nens/threedi-docs/source/e_2d_results_analysis_tutorial.rst

 Opening the simulation results
 ----------------------

-Now we are going to load your simulation results into the Modeller Interface using the 3Di Results Analysis plugin
+Now we are going to load your simulation results into the Modeller Interface using the 3Di Results Analysis plugin:

 #) In the 3Di Results Analysis toolbar, click *3Di Results Manager*.
-Now the 3Di Results Manager panel opens.
+The 3Di Results Manager panel now opens.

 #) In the 3Di Results Manager panel, click on the *Add 3Di grids or results* button.